caodoanh2001/QuIIL_thompson_solution/README.md

 Implementation of the report:

-"QuilL at T3 challenge: Towards Automation in Life-Saving Intervention Procedures from First-Person View"
+"QuIIL at T3 challenge: Towards Automation in Life-Saving Intervention Procedures from First-Person View"

 for visual question answering task.